 - Pork should always be fully cooked before consumption as undercooked pork may harbour foodborne pathogens.

-- Do not bring any meat or game into Hong Kong without official health certificates.
+- Do not bring any game, meat, poultry or eggs into Hong Kong without official health certificates.

 Advice to the Trade

 - Importers should obtain meat from approved sources.